 - Accidents to members of the public

-- Contact with underground services and/or overheard powerlines
+- Contact with underground services and/or overhead powerlines

 - Excavation collapse